-If you already have a package.xml file, you can retrieve it, unzip it in your local project, and convert the source to Salesforce DX format.
+If you already have a package.xml file, you can retrieve it, unzip it in your local project, and convert it to source format.
 You can do all these tasks from the CLI.
 The package.xml file defines the source you want to retrieve.